dhusting/movie-rental-store-data-structures/readme.md

 # [CSS 502] Assignment 4 Rent-a-Reel

+## Implementation Contributions
+- David Li - 100% Hashtable implementation, testing, and documentation.
+Additionally some inventory methods related to Hashtable.
+Contributed to Readme documentation.
+- Darren Husting - 75% of Inventory 100% of Product, Media, and Genre.
+Contributed to Readme documentation.
+- AJ Plumlee - Genre (Binary Search Tree), NodeData & Movie class implementations and documentation.
+Also debugged Inventory class.
+Contributed to Readme documentation.

 ## Overview
 The core of this project revolves around the Inventory class.
 The Inventory Class maintains Transactions, Customers, and the inventory of Product - Media (DVDs, VHS, Bluray, etc) of which is categorized by Genres (Comedy, Drama, Classic, etc..) with sub types of Music, Movies, etc..
 The inventory can be initialized three ways: